iden3/rapidsnark/README.md

-## Important note :warning:

-**This is an original implementation of ffiasm.
-The new one is in the https://github.com/iden3/ffiasm .**

 ## Important note

-**This is a new implementation of rapid snark.
-If you need access to the original (and now obsoleted) implemenation at  https://github.com/iden3/rapidsnark-old .**
+**This is a new implementation of rapidsnark.
+The original (and now obsoleted) implemenation is available here: [rapidsnark-old](https://github.com/iden3/rapidsnark-old).**

 # rapidsnark